justinattw/justinattw/README.md

 - ⚡ Fun fact: ...
 -->

-I work at GitHub on the Notifications team as an individual contributor 🧑‍💻
+I'm an individual contributor at GitHub, working on the Notifications platform 🧑‍💻